EmotiBit/EmotiBit_Docs/Troubleshooting.md

    - Use the Arduino Serial Monitor to view live logs during connection attempts to gather data on errors or disconnection reasons.

 4. **Adjust Broadcast Settings**:
-   - Switch between unicast and broadcast settings in the `emotibitCommSettings.json` file, based on the network configuration that yields better connectivity.
+   - Switch between unicast and broadcast settings in the `emotibitCommSettings.json` file based on the network configuration that yields better connectivity.

 ### FAQs
 1. **[Help!
 I'm having trouble connecting to EmotiBit!](https://www.reddit.com/r/EmotiBit/comments/11hbme1/help_im_having_trouble_connecting_to_emotibit/)**

 2. **[EmotiBit Oscilloscope is not detecting EmotiBits connected to the WiFi network!](https://www.reddit.com/r/EmotiBit/comments/v75gsq/emotibit_oscilloscope_is_not_detecting_emotibits/)**

-### Engaged activities
+### Additional Diagnostic Steps
 - Use the EmotiBit IP Address to ping the EmotiBit (ToDo: Add more details)
-- Using Arduino Serial monitor to check logs.
+- Use the Arduino Serial Monitor to check logs.
 An `HE` (Hello EmotiBit) message is printed on the Serial.
 (ToDo: Add more details)

 ---

-## Issue Compile From Source
+## 8. Compiling Firmware from Source

-**Definition:** Problems encountered when compiling EmotiBit firmware from source code.
+**Definition:** This section addresses problems encountered when compiling EmotiBit firmware from source code.

 ### Common Symptoms
 - Missing files or libraries resulting in compilation errors (e.g., `fatal error: String.h: No such file or directory`).
-  - SD card detection failures are preventing successful firmware installations or uploads.
+- SD Card detection failures preventing successful firmware installations or uploads.
-- Users are trying to upload the compiled binary for the wrong MCU.
+- Attempting to upload the compiled binary for the wrong MCU.

-### Solution Steps
-1. **Issue: Missing Package Contents**
-   - Ensure all required libraries are installed through the Library Manager (e.g., `EmotiBit_ArduinoFilters` for `Filters.h`).
+### Things to Check
+1. **Missing Libraries**
    - Check for specific versions of libraries mentioned in the documentation, updating where necessary.
-Check out [documentation](https://github.com/EmotiBit/EmotiBit_Docs/blob/master/Keep_emotibit_up_to_date.md#update-firmware-using-arduino-ide) for details.
+See our [documentation](https://github.com/EmotiBit/EmotiBit_Docs/blob/master/Keep_emotibit_up_to_date.md#update-firmware-using-arduino-ide) for details.

 ### FAQs
 1. **[Is it possible to modify the sampling rate of data streams on EmotiBit?](https://www.reddit.com/r/EmotiBit/comments/1crpxah/is_it_possible_to_modify_the_sampling_rate_of/)**